serious injuries

 Zarzaur Law P.A.

-Pensacola Swimming Pool Accident Lawyer
+Pensacola, Florida Swimming Pool Accident Lawyer

-Who is liable in the case of a pool accident injury or accidental drowning in the state of Florida?
+Who is liable in the case of a swimming pool accident injury or accidental drowning in the state of Florida?

-pool-accident-lawIn most cases, property owners are liable for an accident in a swimming pool.
+Swimming pool in Pensacola, FloridaIn most cases, property owners are liable for an accident in a swimming pool.
 This is the case whether the accident occurred at a private residence, public pool, or private club.
 However, this does not suggest that all accidents are the fault of property owners.
 Whether the property owner was liable depends on the circumstances of your accident, how well the pool was maintained, and why you were on the property.

 If you have been injured in someone else’s pool and believe it happened due to negligence, the defendant may face two different types of charges.
 The Florida Residential Swimming Pool Safety Act (RSPSA) holds that a breach of the Act is a second-degree misdemeanor, which only carries a sentence of up to 60 days in jail plus a $500 fine.
 However, in addition to the criminal charges, you will still generally be able to file a civil lawsuit against the defendant based in negligence – that is, arguing that if not for the defendant’s negligence, your injuries would not have occurred.
 In this case, you will need an experienced Pensacola swimming accident lawyer like Joe Zarzaur.